lutris/docs/NewUser'sGuide.md

 On the right of the “View” button, is another button with an arrow pointing downwards.
 Clicking that will open a drop-down list with the following options:

 - **Zoom** – how much you want to zoom in/out of your library.
-You can either focus on one particular game or zoom out to show a wider selection.
+You can either focus on one particular game or zoom out to show a wider selection of games.
 - **Sort Ascending** – sorts your games library by order of ascending first.
 This applies to each of the categories previously listed above.
 - With the same options as stated above, you can sort your library by Name, Year, Runner, Platform, Last Played, Installed At and Play Time.

 **Lutris Settings Menu Options**

-On the top-right hand corner of the client is the Lutris Settings Menu .
+On the top-right hand corner of the client is the Lutris Settings Menu.
 Clicking this also presents another drop-down list with the following options:

 - **Installed Games Only** – shows all of the games you currently have installed in your Lutris library.
 - **Show Hidden Games** – any games you have intentionally hidden, either via right-clicking an installed game in your library and selecting “Hide game from library” or the drop-down menu at the bottom of the screen next to the “Play” button and selecting “Hide game from library”.